sonipa/doug/README.md

 This works great with webpack as there are no actual SVG files or images.
 The result is a very small tree of ~~living~~ (one day) vector components which are easy to edit and organize.
 Welcome to Doug's world!

 > We are at the very beginning of a large project.
-What you see is the first step: Typescript manipulatable Angular2 vector sprites that can be minified to a tiny build.
+What you see is the first step: Typescript manipulatable Angular2 vector sprite components that can be minified to a collection of minified static files.

 #### Libraries